Midjourney Prompt: "kid wearing a cape jumping for joy in the sun, wonder, curiosity, yellow glow, golden hour, digital painting"

 Don't have an account?
 Sign up!

-Jade Eby about 1 year ago
+Jade Eby over 1 year ago

 So much yes for this piece!
 I also am one of those people who tend to find out about all these exciting things BEFORE they become big and then when they do become big, I'm really annoyed that everyone is all about it and I'm in a corner like, "yeah, duh, I knew about this ages ago."
 So it's that tug of war between begrudgingly getting excited about it again or staying annoyed in the corner.
 That's how Ai feels to me right now.

-Bryan Roseveare about 1 year ago
+Bryan Roseveare over 1 year ago

 Excellent, I agree with your excitement about AI.